 Generally, private equity funds buy and grow assets over the course of four to six years or so before selling”, Alex said.
 “In some instances, private equity managers would like to hold the asset for a longer-term period given the ongoing growth but want to provide existing investors the opportunity to exit.
 In the right circumstances, this is a great opportunity to invest in a ‘trophy’ asset mid-step on a successful growth journey.

-Gateway targets such ‘star’ assets offered by other leading firms in the PEP global network, filtered through an in-house diligence process.
+PEP Gateway Evergreen targets such ‘star’ assets offered by other leading firms in the PEP global network, filtered through an in-house diligence process.
 PEP Gateway fund is an open-ended structure, which allows investors to invest and redeem on a monthly basis (subject to customary limits), he said.

 Investment Philosophy: Long-Term Focus and Control